olmesm/phinda/README.md

 Phinda - _repeat in Zulu_ - is a simple JSX server built on bun.

 This aims to provide the foundations of getting an idea to users as quick as possible.
+If you can think of a better framework or language - by all means use it.
+However if this helps you please leave a comment feedback or PR.

 ## Goals